-On the webpage below we post tutorials to explain the configuration and functionalities of the ReMI web server.
-You can download the extensive manual and abbreviated QS (QuickStart) manual here
+On the web page below, we post tutorials to explain the configuration and functionalities of the ReMI and ELAN web server.
+The comprehensive tutorial and abbreviated QS (QuickStart) tutorial can be downloaded here:

 Before starting to link the ReMI web server to your local WiFi network, you will need the WiFi password.